curvegrid/go-ethereum-wiki/Mining.md

 true
 ```

 In order to earn ether through you need to have a **coinbase** (or **etherbase**) address set.
 This etherbase defaults to your [primary account](https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts).
-Note that miner will not complain if you got no etherbase address set, however money then will be sent to a zero address meaning you are not gonna receive the mining reward.
+If you got no etherbase address set, then `geth --mine` will not start up.

 ```
 > eth.coinbase